neodigm/ever-present-living-style-guide/README.md

 [![License: BSD](https://badgen.net/badge/license/BSD/orange)](https://opensource.org/licenses/BSD-3-Clause)

-# EverPresent Living Style Guide and Pattern Library
+## Ever Present Living Style Guide and Pattern Library
 Instant clarity through curated UX DNA and interactive documentation Putting your Living Style Guide in the browser makes it easily available to the whole team.
 A Living Style Guide saves time, facilitates communication, documents the visual language for both designers and developers.

-UX artisan ⚡ illustrator ⚡ front-end engineer
+## Instant clarity through curated UX DNA and interactive documentation

+The living style guide is a collection of design patterns, components, and guidelines for creating a unified UX.
+It provides access to the core visual and interaction design patterns so that everyone can follow established best practices and build experiences that have a consistent look and feel.

 Visit: http://neodigm.github.io/ever-present-living-style-guide-site/ for more information.